 We Surrounded the Ponds with Plantlife

-By surrounding the ponds with plant life that is native to our area, there is a natural filtration system.
-We don't need to do anything to with the plants except trim them back when they become overwhelming for the pond.
-We added these plants to provide protection from the heron, provide food for the pond-life, and keep the water oxygenated – I didn't realize it was protecting our dogs and fish from toxic algae.
+By surrounding the ponds with plant life native to our area, we create a natural filtration system.
+We don't need to do anything with the plants except trim them back when they become overwhelming.
+We added these plants to protect the wildlife, provide food for the pond life, and keep the water oxygenated—I didn't realize they were protecting our dogs and fish from toxic algae.

 We Don't Over Feed Our Fish

-We only feed the koi and goldfish and they don't get much because they also have native food growing in their ponds that they can eat.
-The other ponds have their own environment that supports the fish and frogs that live in them.
-They eat bugs (which is why we don't have many mosquitoes) and other things so we don't need to feed them.
+When we had a koi pond, we were careful not to overfeed the fish.
+They also had native food growing in their pond.
+The other ponds have an environment that supports the fish and frogs that live in them.
+They eat bugs (which is why we don't have many mosquitoes) and other things, so we don't need to feed them.

 We Don't Use Fertilizer Near Our Ponds

-We do use fertilizer in our gardens and when planting new trees, but we don't use it on our lawn and we definitely don't use it near our ponds.
-Our concern has always been for the pond-life, now we have more reason to void fertilizing the lawn that surrounds our ponds.
+We do use fertilizer in our gardens and when planting new trees, but we don't use it on our lawn, and we definitely don't use it near our ponds.
+Our concern has always been for the pond life; now, we have more reason to avoid fertilizing the lawn surrounding our ponds.

 The Dogs Don't Poop in the Ponds